Science LIVE! Event - March 2019

 - 1 in 10 free place ratio

-Price shown is based on 40 paying passengers departing from a Zone A departure point in Nov 2018 and is subject to availability.
+Price shown is based on 40 paying passengers from selected departure points in Nov 2018 and is subject to availability.

 On-tour support includes...
 Save and close